Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Wireshark/wsfilters.md

   - http.user_agent
     - Global Search
   - Must Research outcomes for grabbing the low-hanging fruits:
-    - Different user agent information from the same host in a short time notice.
-    - Non-standard and custom user agent info.
+    - EX: (http.user_agent contains "sqlmap") or (http.user_agent contains "Nmap") or (http.user_agent contains "Wfuzz") or (http.user_agent contains "Nikto")
+    - Things To note:
       - Subtle spelling differences. ("Mozilla" is not the same as  "Mozlilla" or "Mozlila")
       - Audit tools info like Nmap, Nikto, Wfuzz and sqlmap in the user agent field.
       - Payload data in the user agent field.

+- Common Filters for potential LOG4j:
+  - http.request.method == "POST"
+    - Attack from log4j typically start with a post
+  - (ip contains "jndi") or ( ip contains "Exploit")
+    - There are known cleartext patterns: "jndi:ldap" and "Exploit.class".
+  - (frame contains "jndi") or ( frame contains "Exploit")
+    - There are known cleartext patterns: "jndi:ldap" and "Exploit.class".
-      - EX: (http.user_agent contains "sqlmap") or (http.user_agent contains "Nmap") or (http.user_agent contains "Wfuzz") or (http.user_agent contains "Nikto")
+  - (http.user_agent contains "$") or (http.user_agent contains "==")

 ### Encrypted Protocol Analysis: Decrypting HTTPS Analysis (Used with Display Filter Search Bar)